v-rgrace/Viva/Viva/glint/setup/copilot-managers.md

    :::image type="content" source="../../media/glint/reports/copilot-up-to-8000.png" alt-text="Screenshot of a Copilot in Viva Glint summary." lightbox"../../media/glint/reports/copilot-up-to-8000.png":::

-1. Use the **View Prompt Guid**e menu to display more prompts, or key in your own question in the box provided.
+2. Use the **View Prompt Guid**e menu to display more prompts, or key in your own question in the box provided.

    :::image type="content" source="../../media/glint/reports/copilot-prompt-guide.png" alt-text="Screenshot of the question box in Copilot." lightbox="../../media/glint/reports/copilot-prompt-guide.png":::

    > [!NOTE]
-   > Use the **Send us feedback** link to request more Copilot capabilities
+   > Use the **Send us feedback** link to request more Copilot capabilities.

-1. Repeat this step until you have the right information to help you have a meaningful [ACT Conversation](/viva/glint/reports/managers-sharing-team-conversations) with your team.
+3. Repeat this step until you have the right information to help you have a meaningful [ACT Conversation](/viva/glint/reports/managers-sharing-team-conversations) with your team.

    - At any time, you can view the summarized comments or all the comments verbatim.
    - You can also update the report using filters.

    > [!CAUTION]
    > Once advanced filtering is enabled, the report can’t go back to basic filtering.